bbelius/YARP.ReverseProxy.IPFilters/README.md

 }
 ```

-You can use both, IPNetworks and IPAddresses in a policy.
-If at least one mathces the filter will be applied.
+You can use both, IPNetworks and IPAddresses, within the same policy.
+If at least one address matches the filter will be applied.

 4. Configure the YARP routes to use the policies: